binomialhq/poly/doc/SPECIFICATION.md

 The example that follows illustrates the correct way for prototyping with annotations.
 Notably, all fields are listed, but only declared as References.
 Types, modifiers, and location attributes are inherited implicitly, and cannot be overloaded.
-Thus, the child field or parameter holds all properties of the corresponding parent, with the exception of the annotation itself.
+Thus, the child Field or Parameter holds all properties of the corresponding parent, with the exception of the annotation itself.
 This enforces that changes made to the parent also reflect on the child, including `sensitive` and `deprecated` modifiers.